isabella232/orange-trust-badge-ios/README.md

 ### Add OrangeTrustBadge UI in your storyboard

 #### Using code (available on iOS 9 and later)
-- create an IBAction connected to one of your interface element (e.g a button, a cell etc...).
+- Create an IBAction connected to one of your interface element (e.g a button, a cell etc...).
 - Instanciate OrangeTrustBadge storyboard with the following lines :

 **Present the badge modally**